Vyral/sandy-eagon-blog/_posts/2025-04-29-spring-2025-must-know-housing-trends-in-snohomish-and-king-counties.md

 {% include excerpt.html %}

-What’s happening in the spring 2025 marke in Snohomish & King Countiest?
+What’s happening in the spring 2025 marke in Snohomish & King Counties?
 If you’re a buyer, you may feel like the options are limited, but you have more homes for sale now than you did a year ago.
 So, count yourself blessed.
 But what does that mean for buyers, sellers, and our local real estate market?
 Here’s what you need to know:

 **What’s happening in Snohomish County?** We have 17% more homes available this year than last year.
 However, even though we have 17% more homes available now, we only have 4% more homes pending or in process, and only 2.8% more sales than we did last year.